 The Randall Theatre Company will be holding general auditions for its 2019 season of shows, titles of which are soon to be released.
 Watch this space for audition dates and times and additional information.

 Randall Theatre actors receive modest compensation and unlimited theater joy!

 by phone at 541-632-3258.
 You can also find us on Facebook.

 Musical Auditions - Actors should bring a headshot and resume.
 Actors are required to prepare and bring a song selection (no more than 90 seconds) with a recorded backing track.

-Straight Play Auditions - Prepare two short contrasting monologues (Comedy & Dramatic), 2 to 3 minutes each.
+Straight Play Auditions - Prepare two short contrasting monologues (Comedy & Dramatic), about 2 minutes each.

 Dancers - Be prepared to learn a short dance combination.
 Please come wearing comfortable clothing that allows freedom of movement.

 If you are unable to make the scheduled auditions and would still like to be considered, please contact the theater by email at [email protected] or by phone at 541-632-3258.